Maryanne Trump Barry is President Donald Trump’s oldest sibling. She was born April 5, 1937.

 The process appears to have been very simple.
 As the Times explained, Fred Trump paid vendors and maintenance crews for improvements to his properties.
 Beginning in 1992, the name “All County Building Supply & Maintenance” started appearing on the checks that were sent out to pay the maintenance crews.

 The next step was for “All Country” to send an invoice to Fred Trump’s company, to be reimbursed for the payments to the vendors.
 But those invoices “were padded, marked up by 20 percent, or 50 percent, or even more, records show.
 The Trump siblings split the markup” along with John Walter, Fred Trump’s nephew, who was reportedly in charge of computerizing the payroll systems.
 This system would have allowed the Trump siblings to receive millions of dollars, tax-free.
 President Trump was estimated to have received $413 million in current dollars from Fred Trump’s company.
-You can read the full New York Times expose here.
+The Times won a Pulitzer Prize for the investigation.

 2. Maryanne Trump Barry, a Republican, Was Nominated to the Circuit Court by President Bill Clinton